Volunteer Highlight: Michelle

 If you have an item to donate a list is available that states what the HabiStore accepts for donation.
-If you would like to drop off your item, the HabiStore is open Monday through Saturday 9 am to 5 pm at 935 W Grant Rd.
+If you would like to drop off your item, the HabiStore is open Monday through Saturday 9 am to 5 pm, as well as Sunday from 12 pm – 4 pm, at 935 W Grant Rd.
 Tucson, Arizona.

 For large items that won’t fit in your car, please call the donation hotline 520-230-5323 to schedule a time.

 Make sure to follow HabiStore on Pinterest and Twitter and Habitat Tucson on Instagram to keep up with the latest news!